top of page

 ONLINE THERAPY

-Though it's not quite the same as in-person therapy, online therapy (also known as teletherapy) is turning out to be a good alternative.
-Many of my clients are finding that it is more convenient than coming to my office.
+Though it's not quite the same as in-person therapy, online therapy (also known as teletherapy or telemedicine) is proving to be an excellent alternative.
+Many of my clients find it more convenient than coming to an office.

 Does online therapy work?